So many ways of cooking; so little time. We'll break it down so you can choose the one that fits your cooking skills, lifestyle, and budget.

-My second favorite way to cook is to simply sauté.
+My second favorite way to cook is to simply sauté, although most refer to it as braising.
 I mean, how much easier can it be than to pull out a pan and get cooking?

 It's a quick and flavorful way to cook vegetables and that's because all you need is a little veggie broth (no oil required).
 As the veggies become tender, they soak up the flavor of the broth.
 You can, of course, use water or oil, but I prefer to cook with broth.

 Vegetables actually cook a little faster sautéed with a lid on the pan than in a steamer.
 But the only drawback is that it's a little more hands-on than a steamer because you should stir it at least once halfway through the cooking process.
 In addition, you might have to add a little more broth to ensure the pan doesn't get too dry.